 The best viral marketing campaigns tap into current events like the Super Bowl.
 And if you need help getting assets signed off fast, marketing approval software can help.

-Check out marketing approval software, to help you make your next marketing campaign viral.
+Check out marketing campaign management software, to help you make your next marketing campaign viral.

 Make the sign-off process for your next project sleek and simple with marketing software for sharing files, live campaign status updates, clear stakeholder feedback services, and so many more features.
-Reduce your feedback and sign-off time, and get your new campaign live even faster.
+Reduce your feedback and sign-off time, and speed up your overall campaign management process.

 Considering the route you want to take with your campaign can help improve the chances of going viral.
 You’ll need to consider aspects like your resources, budgets, team size, if you’re going to create videos or images in-house or using an external agency, and what kind of tools or software you’ll need to assist you with creating the next best brand campaign.